Been-H/planner_app/README.md

 (Link will be here once I figure out how to host it and host it.)

-# Some features I will be implementing in the future:
+# Some features I might be implementing in the future:

 - ability to edit things like class/assingment/reminder names, descriptions, due dates, etc.
 - popups for creating classes, assingments, and reminders rather than different pages